bbc/genie/README.md

 ## To build:

-`npm run build` which runs `webpack --config build-scripts/webpack.config.js` `npm run build-watch` runs the compiler and creates a bundle.
-This means you can view index.html in a browser without having to run a webserver.
+`npm run build` which runs `webpack --config build-scripts/webpack.config.js`

 ## To view:

-`npm start` then navigate to localhost:8080
+`npm start` then navigate to http://localhost:8080/

 Alternatively load index.html as a file URL (requires --allow-file-access-from-files in Chrome.)

+To view in QA mode, add the query string "qaMode=true", then press the "q" key to see the overlay. (e.g. http://localhost:8080/?qaMode=true).

 ## Watcher:

-`npm run watch` will run webpack in watch mode.

-Typescript files are compiled and bundled automatically on save, while the watcher is active.
-Karma tests are also automatically ran.
+`npm run build-watch` will automatically compile the Typescript and run a webpack build when the code is changed.
+Running this means you can view index.html in a browser without having to run a webserver.

 ## To test:

 `npm test` will run tests using karma.

+`npm run test-watch` will automatically re-run the tests when either the production code or the tests are modified.

 ### Potential Issues

 If you have an error running tests similar to:
 ```
  Error during loading "D:\Work\childrens-games-genie\node_modules/karma-phantomjs-launcher" plugin: